-Wild petunia (Ruellia humulis), also known as fringeleaf wild petunia or hairy petunia, is a native perennial that grows in 1- to 2-foot-tall clumps, with lavender-purple flowers from early or midsummer into early fall.
+Wild petunia (Ruellia humilis), also known as fringeleaf wild petunia or hairy petunia, is a perennial that grows in 1- to 2-foot-tall clumps, with lavender-purple flowers from early or midsummer into early fall.
 The trumpet-shaped blooms, which open in the morning and usually close in the afternoon, are appealing to hummingbirds, butterflies, and other pollinators.
-Wild petunia is naturally well suited to hot, dry sites but also grows well in average, full-sun to light-shade garden conditions.
+Native to parts of the eastern and central US, wild petunia is naturally well suited to hot, dry sites but also grows well in average, full-sun to light-shade garden conditions.
 Perennial; Zones 4 to 8.

 Please read the germination information as well before ordering.